LovKnd/LovKnd/README.md

 - 👋 Hi, I’m Pedro - @LovKnd
-- 👀 I’m interested in learn to learning
+- 👀 I'm interested in learning about Cybersecurity!
+- 📖 I’m currently studying Data science at Anhanguera College
-- 🌱 I’m currently learning Computer Science
+- 🌱 I'm currently studying to do ISC² certificate in Cybersecurity exam.
 - 📫 How to reach me ...

 Linkedin: www.linkedin.com/in/pedro-henrique-santana-dias